Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 I routinely diagnose dirty carburetors just by how the customer describes the symptom.

-But here’s a few other clues that we’re on the correct track:
+But here are a few other clues that we’re on the correct track:

 - The generator hasn’t been started in a few months